xarray-contrib/xarray-dataclass/README.md

 ### Installation

-There are multiple ways you can install xarray-dataclasses, dependent on what kind of dependency manager you use.
+There are multiple ways you can install xarray-dataclass, dependent on what kind of dependency manager you use.

 ```shell
 pip install xarray-dataclass